nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     * 2a1.
 AddressBook displays a message indicating that the list is empty.
       Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
 AddressBook shows an error message indicating that the specified index is invalid.
       Use case resumes at step 3.

+* 3b.
+User decides to search for a person based on a criteria such as name.
+    * 3b1.
+Displayed AddressBook changes to match that of search result.
+      Use case resumes at step 3.

 **Use case: Add social profile to person's details**

 **MSS**